hollyjohanna/react-boilerplate/README.md

-# This is our first Hello World App
+# This is my React boilerplate used for creating new React apps

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).